CPSC SOLAR PANEL STEWARDSHIP

 Below is a collection of short videos detailing CPSC’s recent solar panel pilot projects.
 Watch to learn more about CPSC's role in solar panel regulations, the active pilot projects in Butte County and the City of Santa Monica, CPSC's partnership with CalRecycle, and how you can help push solar panel recovery systems in California.

-CPSC is currently working closely with Zero Waste Marin to establish a baseline for solar panel collection and processing in Marin County that prioritizes reuse and prevents the improper disposal of panels.
+Zero Waste Marin and CPSC are establishing a baseline for solar panel collection and processing in Marin County that prioritizes reuse and prevents the improper disposal of panels.

 Learn more about StopWaste here: StopWaste.org/about-stopwaste